 Cool.
 Did you originally intend to go and take photos, or just to help out?

 I originally went to take photos.
-Chernobyl is such a heavily documented subject and I wanted to find a different angle.
-My project focuses on Obihodi, this one village in the Chernobyl exclusion zone that still has people living in it and it’s the only village with children and families.
+Chernobyl is such a heavily documented subject, and I wanted to find a different angle.
+My project focuses on Obihodi, the only village in the Chernobyl exclusion zone that still has children and families living in it.

 What did you want to get across with the pictures?

-I wanted to raise awareness of the fact that this was going on and that people were choosing to live like this.
+I wanted to raise awareness of the fact that people were choosing to live like this.
 The outcome of the project was a book with 60 photos in it.
-The photos were showing the contrast between the people who had been evacuated from the area – who now live in big cities and blame all their problems on radiation – with the people who live in the radioactive area and are oblivious to the radiation as a factor towards their lives.
+The photos show the contrast between the people who had been evacuated from the area—who now live in big cities and blame all their problems on radiation—with the people who live in the radioactive area and are oblivious to the radiation as a factor towards their lives.

-A doctor at a health centre 60 km away from the exclusion zone.
+A doctor at a health centre 37 miles away from the Exclusion Zone.

 Are there any kind of amenities there?

 No, everything is self-sustained.
 They grow their own food and get their water from wells.
-It’s really bad, though, because the radiation from the fire rose up in an ash cloud and fell to the ground, so all the vegetables are going to be really bad for them.
+It’s really bad, though, because the radiation from the fire rose up in an ash cloud and fell to the ground, so all the vegetables are really bad for them.

-A view across Pripyat, the largest city in the exclusion zone, now deserted.
+A view across deserted Pripyat, the largest city in the exclusion zone.
+It is now deserted.